PluMGMK/rayman-tpls-tsr/README.md

 ## Compilation

-`TPLSTSR4` (unlike the previous version) is a plain old `MZ` executable, so you can assemble it with MASM, JWASM, UASM, etc.
+`TPLSTSR4` (unlike the previous version) is a plain old `MZ` executable.
+However, because of the peculiar way I've used groups in the code, a lot of assemblers seem to miscalculate certain offsets.
+[JWasm](https://github.com/Baron-von-Riedesel/JWasm) v2.14 or greater will assemble the TSR correctly, and it can run on Windows, DOS or Linux.

 ```
-uasm -mz TPLSTSR4.ASM
+jwasm -mz TPLSTSR4.ASM
 ```

 It will warn about no stack being defined, but it should still produce a working `TPLSTSR4.EXE` in DOS `MZ` format.